zhihao-lin/3D-reconstruction-from-stereo-matching/README.md

 * 3d_reconstruction/ : files to build 3D model
 * app/ & server/ : show the result on the website

-If you are interested, you can also watch out final presentation slides and report in this repo. have fun with this !
+The final presentation slides and report are also in this repo.